senotrusov/notes/arch-linux-installation.md

 ### Run package installation

-After defining the base system and appending optional packages, run the following command to install all selected packages onto the mounted system:
+After defining the base system and appending optional packages, run the following command to install all selected packages onto the mounted system.

 ```sh
 pacstrap -K /mnt "${packages[@]:?}"